richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 FIGURE 4.3.5 Depositor, an experimental real-time responsive model programmed to interrupt the flow of water, instantaneously redirecting it to percolate down a new fluvial direction, affecting its geomorphology Model and temporal images: Leif Estrada, https://vimeo.com/152837202[1-16]

+FIGURE 4.3.6 Attuner, a real-time responsive model that monitors and modifies the alluvial morphology of sedimentation based on the fluvial flux of water, resulting in land accretion.
+It constantly learns from its environment and context through a feedback loop Model: Leif Estrada; photograph: Robert Tangstrom, https://vimeo.com/166623512[1-16]

 ### 11. 图表报告及制图；